TEnders64/OnlineRuby_Lectures/Week4_Controllers&Views/session1.md

 ```
 The beauty of using `rails g` to create our controllers, is that we get corresponding views created for us at the same time.
 What else is great?
 If we sent a `GET /users/index` right now, the index method would be ran and the <b>index.html.erb</b> file would be served back to the browser from the <b>app/views/users</b> folder!

-####Activity
+####Activity - The Simpsons
-- Create a new Rails app with one Users controller with only an index and new method
+- Create a new Rails app with a Characters controller with only an index and new method
-- Have the users index view have a greeting about users
+- Have the index view have a greeting about Simpsons characters
-- Have the users new view have a form to create a new user.
-Don't worry about where it goes just yet, just put a name and password in the form.
+- Have the new view have a form to create a new character.
+Don't worry about where it goes just yet, just put a first name, last name and workplace in the form.
-- Try to navigate to 'users/index' and 'users/new' <b>WITHOUT</b> updating your routes file!
+- Try to navigate to 'characters/index' and 'characters/new' <b>WITHOUT</b> updating your routes file!
   - Did it work?
 Why or why not?

 ####Views and Embedded Ruby